 Even though there are many questions involving whether stealthing should be criminalized, and if the answer is yes, should it be considered rape or sexual assault, those living with HIV already have a set of laws working against them.

 Many American jurisdictions have so-called HIV criminalization laws.
-These laws usually effect any sort of sexual act when the guy living with HIV does not disclose his status to his partner.
-The wearing of condoms, uequalsu and even PrEP are rarely, if ever, considered by the court.
+These laws usually affect any sort of sexual activity when the guy living with HIV does not disclose his status to his partner.
+The wearing of condoms, uequalsu, and even PrEP are rarely if ever, considered by the court.
 Because of this, we can safely assume that an allegation of stealthing against a gay man living with HIV would be prosecuted to the fullest extent of the law.

 What to look out for

-Unfortunately, because of the world we live in, every receptive anal sex partner is at risk of being stealthed.
+Unfortunately, because of our world, every receptive anal sex partner is at risk of being stealthed.
 This does not mean you are powerless or destined to be a perpetual victim.
-But you will have to put in a bit more work and be much more diligent in the picking of your sexual partners and how you communicate your necessity to use condoms.
+But you will have to put in a bit more work and be much more diligent in picking your sexual partners and how you communicate your necessity to use condoms.